dividat/focus-shift/README.md

 Contributions are welcome.
 Please fork the repository and submit a pull request with your proposed changes.

+## Related Work and Inspiration

+- https://github.com/bbc/lrud-spatial, a nice and simple but more spatially oriented library
+- https://github.com/luke-chang/js-spatial-navigation, spatial navigation library with good functionality but JavaScript-focused and stateful configuration
+- https://github.com/WICG/spatial-navigation, a possibly abandoned proposal for a Web Platform API

 ## License

 (C) Copyright 2024 Dividat AG